 5. Place a medium-sized pot on medium heat

-6. When it is hot, add palm oil, then locust beans, after some minutes, add the blended Pepper, then the billion Cubes and Salt to taste.
+6. When it is hot, add palm oil, then locust beans, and after some minutes, add the blended Pepper, then the billion Cubes, and Salt to taste.
 When using Stockfish, do not add salt as it’s already seasoned

 7. Leave to fry until oil floats to the top.
 This should take 10 minutes, stir every now and then to prevent burning

 8. Now, add the Chicken /Beef Stock if you’re using any, if you haven’t got Stock, just add water, and continue to cook for 2 minutes.

 9. Add the Shredded Cooked Meats, Fish and Smoked Prawns, and any other proteins you are using, then add the Ogiri, and leave for 10 minutes

 10. After 10 minutes, remove all the meat and fish from the stew, leaving just the stew in the pots

 11. Turn the heat down to low, then scoop the grated yam into the stew in big and small lumps.
 The small lumps will dissolve to form a mushy sauce, while the big lumps will remain to form a lumpy constituency.
 Do not stir.
 Allow boiling for 10 minutes on low heat